 - Skeletal Muscle Resting Membrane Potential in Potassium Deficiency; is a groundbreaking 1973 study examining what was observed in man, specifically soldiers during basic training, on animal models.
 Dogs had significantly depressed action potential, -54.8 mV prior to potassium depletion versus -90.1 mV in the same dogs after potassium depletion.
 The dogs had observed muscle cell death due to necrosis and some had signs of paralysis.

-- On the Mechanism of Rhabdomyolysis in Potassium Depletion; is an extension of the study above and determined that rhabdomyolysis (muscle cell death) by necrosis is a result of decreased blood flow to potassium depleted muscles during exercise which was only increased 19%, drastically less than 136% increase in the same dogs with normal potassium.
+- On the Mechanism of Rhabdomyolysis in Potassium Depletion; mimics potassium depletion observed in soldiers using a dog model.
+This study confirmed that the suspected rhabdomyolysis (muscle cell death) in soldiers was caused by necrosis as a result of decreased blood flow to potassium depleted muscles during exercise.
+The blood flow only increased 19% when dogs were potassium deficient, drastically less than 136% increase in the same dogs with normal potassium.
 Potassium infusion increased blood flow in resting muscles of both normal (90%) and depleted dogs (63%), but potassium depleted dogs lagged behind when exercised (50% increase in potassium infused normal dogs versus a 4% decrease in potassium depleted dogs).
+This result indicates that external potassium increases performance whether the subject is potassium deficient or normal.
 Tissue slices demonstrated significant muscle cell deformity and death and immune cell infiltration.
 Blood indicators of rhabdomyolyisis in the dogs mirrored that seen in Army recruits and football players that had signs of rhabdomyolysis and were potassium depleted.

-- Pathophysiology of Intense Physical Conditioning in a Hot Climate; is a revolutionary study done by the US Army to determine a cause of the 1700 cases of heat injury per 100,000 Soldiers stationed in the Southwest United States in the late 1960s.
+- Pathophysiology of Intense Physical Conditioning in a Hot Climate; is a revolutionary study done by the US Army to determine a cause of the masive numbers of soldiers suffering from heat injury in the late 1960s.
 These otherwise healthy young men had complications of rhabdomyolysis and renal failure when suffering heat stroke.
-The study found that during the first 2 weeks of basic training in the heat, recruits lost 20% of their total body potassium despite consuming 3900 mg potassium per day.
+The study found that during the first 2 weeks of basic training in the heat, recruits lost 20% of their total body potassium despite consuming 4100 mg potassium per day.
 While potassium loss decreased considerably when not training after a recruit became potassium depleted, training increased aldosterone production and potassium loss remained the same when training and already potassium depleted.
 Interestingly, increased sodium intake had no effect on potassium loss during training, but did show increased sodium loss in urine and sweat.
 This study demonstrates that to combat heat injury significantly increasing potassium intake is a key component of combating heat injury.